 About

-Interface is a studio and residency programme for visual artists, dancers, writers and musicians, situated in the Inagh Valley, in the heart of Connemara, registered as a not-for-profit voluntary organisation in February 2016. .
-Our mission is to provide catalysing opportunities for artists in residence to engage with others through a unique platform within outstanding natural beauty that explores the intersections between scientific research and art.
+Interface is a studio and residency programme for visual artists, dancers, writers and musicians, situated in the Inagh Valley, in the heart of Connemara.
+Our mission is to provide catalysing opportunities for artists to develop work and engage with others through a unique platform that explores the intersections between scientific research and art.

 The studio is located in premises shared with the Inagh Valley Trust, which drives a number of innovative scientific research projects in the Inagh Valley.
 Interface offers artists an opportunity to engage with a unique environment and to be inspired by the exciting research taking place in a spectacular landscape.